fetchai/uAgents/docs/remote-agents.md

     bob.run()
 ```

-Now, we first run bob and then alice from different terminals, they will register automatically in the `almanac-contract` using their funds.
+Now, we first run `bob` and then `alice` from different terminals.
+They will register automatically in the Almanac contract using their funds.
 The received messages will print out in each terminal.

 !!! example "Run Bob and Alice"